Khabibulix/Mono-Python/2025/ProcessViz/README.md

 ###  📅  19/10/25

 Adding loggings features and removing asyncio noise, quick debug on process main page click events.
 Optimizing psutil with attrs[], calls are less frequent, then faster.
+Beginning of TDD for all processes classes.

 ## Possible improvements